-To insert a stock price into Excel, you first create a linked record.
-Then you can use another column to extract the stock price from the linked record itself.
+To insert a stock price into Excel, you first convert text into the Stocks data type.
+Then you can use another column to extract certain details relative to that data type, like the stock price, change in price, and so on.

 1. Type data, create a table

 Type some ticker symbols, company names, or fund names into some cells.
 Then select those cells and create an Excel table by clicking Insert > Table.
 If your data has column headers, select the My table has headers checkbox.

 2. Select cells

 Now select the cells that contain ticker symbols, company names, or fund names.

 On the Data tab, click Stocks.
 Please note: This feature will be gradually released to Insiders over the next several weeks.
 Insiders are Office 365 subscribers who get an early look at the new features and help the Office team evaluate them.
 Become an Insider

 If Excel finds a match between the text in the cells, and our online sources, it will convert the text to the Stocks data type.
 You'll know they're converted if they have this icon: .